 I wove a winter kerchief for my husband.
-Together we looked at many different types of yarns and patterns and finally decided on using Malabrigo Rios a superwash merino yarn.
+Together we looked at many types of yarns and patterns and finally decided on using Malabrigo Rios a superwash merino yarn.
 This Malabrigo yarn was so neat to work with that we decided to make a little video to share our excitement about this new yarn we found.

 Let us know what you think of the video and if you want to see more videos like this.